 Recently I’ve come across a lot of people measuring themselves against others-in the gym, online, everywhere…

 Let’s take a common scenario to start with- the gym floor.
-For a newbie it’s easy to look around you & see others who lift more, are in better physical shape, push harder, sweat more… the list is endless.
+For a newbie it’s easy to look around you and see others who lift more, are in better physical shape, push harder, sweat more… the list is endless.
 Hopefully you will see one or two people who are inspiring (which is entirely different than perspiring to be I might add).
 People who you can look to for motivation.

 When you are a regular gym goer, comfortable in your surroundings, you are more likely to measure up others by their impressive physiques or how much weight they are lifting.
 Whilst being surrounded by such people can be a positive, pushing you to train harder and enjoy the atmosphere of hard work, it can also create a sense of inferiority; ‘why can’t I lift that much?’ or ‘why do I not look like her when I come to gym just as much?’.